 There is a lot more – a heck of a lot more – to the Avios frequent flyer scheme than most people think.

-If you are a new reader who came to HfP today as part of your 2022 holiday planning, this article runs through seven interesting Avios quirks which you may not know about.
+If you are a new reader to HfP, this article runs through five interesting Avios quirks which you may not know about.

 So …. did you know …..?

 …. that the Iberia Plus redemption chart has certain quirks which make some redemptions exceptionally cheap?

 The Iberia Plus redemption chart is in this article.
 It is ALMOST the same as the BA chart, but not quite.